SalesforceSFDC/Einstein/README.md

 A model is a machine learning construct used to solve a classification problem.
 The model learns from data instead of from explicit rules.

+### Sales Cloud Einstein
+Einstein Activity Capture - Sales reps just connect their email and calendar to Salesforce.
+Then, their activities are automatically added to related Salesforce records.
+Plus, emails sent from Salesforce go through their regular email account.